 - While any of our templates work, pick whichever one makes your resume look tidiest once you fill it out with all your key information.
-Show that you can organize your qualifications as effectively as you can tidy up a playroom.
+Show that you can organize your qualifications as effectively as you can tidy up a play area.

 - Save that for the cover letter!

 - If you’re struggling to keep your resume concise, don’t worry: That doesn’t mean that you need to part with those great examples forever!
-Save them for your cover letter—especially anything to do with projects or other topics that come with plenty of opportunity for backstory.
+Save them for your preschool teacher cover letter—especially anything to do with projects or other topics that come with plenty of opportunity for backstories from the classroom.